sakib387/1st_week_task_at_bracIT/README.md

 - **Library**: Singleton class that acts as the central inventory manager.
 It holds the list of books and provides methods to add, remove, search, and list books.
 - **BookFactory**: Implements the Factory Design Pattern to create different types of books based on user input.
 - **LibraryInventoryCLI**: Main class that provides the CLI interface for user interaction.

-## How It Works

-### User Interaction
-- Users interact with the application through a text-based menu.
-- Each menu option triggers specific operations on the library inventory.

-### Singleton Library
-- The `Library` class ensures that all operations are performed on a single instance of the library.

-### Dynamic Book Creation
-- The `BookFactory` dynamically creates `Book` objects based on the type specified by the user.

 ### Data Storage
 - The application uses an `ArrayList` to store the library's inventory of books.